Dhone Junction railway station

 Dhone Junction railway station (station code: DHNE) is the primary railway station serving Dhone in Andhra Pradesh, India.
-The station comes under the jurisdiction of Guntakal division of South Coast Railways.
+The station falls under the jurisdiction of Guntakal division of South Coast Railways.
 It is a biggest railway junction in Kurnool district, Andhra Pradesh.
 The station has three platforms.
 The station is situated at junction of three lines branching towards Guntur, Kacheguda and Guntakal.

 Classification

 Dhone Junction railway station is classified as a B–category station in the Guntakal railway division.